lucid-kv/lucid/README.md

 ## Command Line Interface

+You can take a look to the Lucid command line on at https://asciinema.org/a/277538.

 ```

  ██╗    ██╗   ██╗ ██████╗██╗██████╗     ██╗  ██╗██╗   ██╗
  ██║    ██║   ██║██╔════╝██║██╔══██╗    ██║ ██╔╝██║   ██║
  ██║    ██║   ██║██║     ██║██║  ██║    ██╔═██╗ ╚██╗ ██╔╝